modelica/ModelicaSpecification/Tutorial.md

   end if;
 end BreakingPendulum;
 ```
-This problem is non-trivial to simulate if Broken would be a dynamic variable because the
+This problem is non-trivial to simulate if `Broken` would be a dynamic variable because the
-defining equations of the absolute position "pos" and of the absolute velocity "vel" of the mass
+defining equations of the absolute position `pos` and of the absolute velocity `vel` of the mass
 change causality when the pendulum breaks.
-When "Broken=false", the position and the velocity
+When `Broken=false`, the position and the velocity
-are calculated from the Pendulum angle "phi" and Pendulum angular velocity "phid".
+are calculated from the Pendulum angle `phi` and Pendulum angular velocity `phid`.
 After the
 Pendulum is broken, the position and velocity are state variables and therefore known quantities
 in the model.